ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - Select *New* in the top-right corner of your Heroku Dashboard, and select *Create new app* from the dropdown menu.
 - Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select *Create App*.
 - From the new app *Settings*, click *Reveal Config Vars*, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
+- The contents of `creds.json` must be added as well, set the value of KEY to `CREDS`, paste in the contentsof creds.json into the value field and then select *add*.
 - Further down, to support dependencies, select *Add Buildpack*.
 - The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)